 The layout of the website can be confusing when navigating for your first time, and the export options are extremely limited to only MP4 file formats, so I would use this only for simple video edits if you’re trying to upload a project online while on the go.

-If you plan to create videos for social media, Adobe Spark could be a solid alternative for you due to it’s easy to use and quick turn-around for video creation.
+If you plan to create videos for social media, Adobe Express (formerly known as Adobe Spark) could be a solid alternative for you due to it’s an easy-to-use and quick turnaround for video creation.
 Adobe Spark isn’t just for editing videos but is more like a marketing tool where you can create all kinds of things, usually meant to promote a small business with supplementary social posts.